lilcezz/DarkFork/docs/advanced-install/docker.md

 ## Updating Versions

-In order to update your RocketMap docker image, you should stop/remove all the containers running with the current (outdated) version (refer to "Stopping the server"), pull the latest docker image version, and restart everything.
+In order to update your DarkFork docker image, you should stop/remove all the containers running with the current (outdated) version (refer to "Stopping the server"), pull the latest docker image version, and restart everything.
 To pull the latest image, use the following command:

 ```
 docker pull frostthefox/rocketmap